-If you’re writing a book for the first time, there are probably at least a few writing terms you’re not completely familiar with.
+If you’re writing a book for the first time, there are probably at least a few writing terms with which you’re not completely familiar.

 We’ve assembled a glossary of common terms with brief definitions to help you navigate your way through this new venture.
 Click on the term to get more information on utilizing it in your own work.

 Acknowledgments – A section at the end of a book where the author recognizes the people who have influenced the book or the author’s life.

 Antagonist – The character in a story who opposes the protagonist.